End-To-Beginning Telling Of Inventor's Story In 'Edison' Makes For A Circular Read

 I flipped to the biography's last chapter, on Edison's early childhood, and the physics textbook that sparked his interests and set him on a path that would change modern society.
 Then I skipped back to the second-to-last-chapter, on Edison's ambitious teenage years, and the hustling sales jobs he took on Michigan train lines.
 After reading about how Edison was mesmerized by telegraph operators delivering news on Civil War battles, I again re-racked my book to read how a young Edison taught himself Morse Code, elbowed his way into the telegraph business, and proceeded to start inventing improvement after improvement for transmitting messages.

-So on and so forth, I read back-to-front through Edison's discovery of the photograph, the light bulb, and every other pillar of modern communication and entertainment that sprang from his New Jersey laboratories.
+So on and so forth, I read back-to-front through Edison's discovery of the phonograph, the light bulb, and every other pillar of modern communication and entertainment that sprang from his New Jersey laboratories.

 I can see an argument for the end-to-beginning structure.
 Great lives — maybe all lives — are evaluated, appreciated, and better understood when they're coming to a close.
 Connections, trends, and threads are more clear when you're at the end of the line looking backward.
 And, living in a world of constant communication, illumination, and entertainment that was all built on the foundations first dreamed up by Edison, perhaps we can't fully appreciate how much he changed day-to-day life unless we slowly rewind from the end to the beginning.